Leonerli2/leonerli2.github.io/_posts/2023-08-20-bachelors-thesis-bearingless-motor.markdown

 ## The Challenge

-In collaboration with Levitronix, a Swiss leader in bearingless motor technology, I tackled the design and commissioning of a double outrunner configuration specifically optimized for fluid manipulation applications.
-The key challenges included:
+In collaboration with Levitronix, a Swiss leader in bearingless motor technology, I worked on a novel dual-motor configuration specifically optimized for fluid manipulation applications.
+The concept was straightforward but technically demanding: combine two commercial bearingless outrunner motors into a single integrated system with enhanced mechanical performance.

-- **Complex Electromagnetic Design**: Simultaneous control of torque and levitation forces
-- **Novel Outrunner Topology**: Implementing bearingless principles in an unconventional motor configuration
-- **Precision Control**: Achieving stable levitation while maintaining smooth rotation
-- **Fluid Dynamics**: Optimizing the design for pumping efficiency
+The key challenge?
+Ensuring both motors contribute equally to the torque generation.
+Without proper torque distribution, one motor could be overloaded while the other underperforms, leading to inefficient operation or even mechanical stress.
+Additionally regarding the stability, longer rotors are generally harder to stabilize compared to disk-like rotors.
+Therefore my task was to develop the control strategy and hardware integration to make two motors work seamlessly as one while staying stable.

-## Technical Innovation
+## Technical Approach

-### Electromagnetic Design

-The motor features a unique double outrunner configuration with:
-- Dual rotor structure for independent torque and suspension control
-- Optimized winding arrangements for force generation
-- Finite Element Analysis (FEA) for electromagnetic optimization
-- Minimized cross-coupling between torque and levitation systems

-### Control System Development

-I developed a comprehensive control system implementing:
-- **Multi-input Multi-output (MIMO) Control**: Coordinating six degrees of freedom for complete rotor positioning
-- **Real-time Sensing**: Position and current feedback loops running at kHz frequencies
-- **Disturbance Rejection**: Handling fluid forces and external perturbations
-- **System Identification**: Modeling the complex dynamics for controller tuning

-### Hardware Integration
+### System Integration

-The project involved extensive hardware work:
-- Custom power electronics for independent phase control
-- Precision sensor integration for position measurement
+The core innovation involved:
+- **Dual-Motor Configuration**: Integrating two existing bearingless outrunner motors in a stacked configuration
+- **Torque Distribution Control**: Developing a controller to ensure both motors generate equal torque under all operating conditions
-- Thermal management for continuous operation
+- **Communication Architecture**: Establishing reliable data exchange between motor controllers for coordinated operation
-- Mechanical design considerations for the rotor and stator assembly
+- **Mechanical Design**: Designing the rotor and stator assemblies to accommodate the dual-motor setup
+- **Stability**: Guarantee stability even in fluid manipulation applications

 ## Results and Recognition

-The developed motor successfully demonstrated:
+The dual-motor system successfully achieved its design goals:
-- **Stable Levitation**: Sub-millimeter position accuracy during operation
-- **Smooth Rotation**: Ripple-free torque production across the speed range
-- **Pumping Performance**: Efficient fluid manipulation capabilities
-- **Reliability**: Extended testing without mechanical wear or maintenance
+- **Balanced Torque Distribution**: Both motors contributing equally under all operating conditions
+- **Coordinated Operation**: Seamless communication and control between motor units
+- **Enhanced Performance**: Improved mechanical characteristics compared to single-motor configuration
+- **Reliable Integration**: Stable operation throughout commissioning and testing

-The **Swissmem Best Thesis Award** recognized this work for its combination of theoretical depth, practical implementation, and industrial relevance.
-This achievement reflects not just individual effort, but also the excellent supervision and support from ETH Zürich and Levitronix.
+The **Swissmem Best Thesis Award** recognized this work for its practical innovation in system integration and its relevance to industrial fluid manipulation applications.

 ## Key Learnings

-This thesis was my first deep dive into the intersection of electromagnetic design, control theory, and practical engineering.
-The experience taught me:
+This thesis taught me the value of system-level thinking in complex engineering projects.
+The experience emphasized:

-1. **Iterative Development**: The importance of rapid prototyping and testing cycles
-2. **Theory Meets Practice**: How academic knowledge translates into real-world solutions
-3. **Multidisciplinary Thinking**: Integrating electromagnetics, mechanics, and control
+1. **Integration Complexity**: Combining existing technologies into a cohesive system presents unique challenges beyond individual component design
+2. **Load Distribution**: Ensuring balanced operation across multiple actuators requires careful control design
-4. **Industry Collaboration**: Working effectively with industrial partners and their requirements
+3. **Industry Collaboration**: Working with commercial hardware within confidentiality constraints while achieving research goals
+4. **Practical Problem-Solving**: Sometimes the best solution is smart integration rather than reinventing existing technology

 ## Technologies Used

-- **Simulation**: MATLAB/Simulink for control design
+- **Simulation**: MATLAB/Simulink for control design and system modeling
-- **FEA**: Electromagnetic simulation for motor optimization
-- **Programming**: C/C++ for embedded control implementation
+- **Programming**: C/C++ for torque distribution control implementation
-- **Hardware**: STM32 microcontrollers, custom power electronics
+- **Hardware**: Integration with existing motor controllers and power electronics
-- **Tools**: Oscilloscopes, power analyzers, and position sensors

 ## Project Demonstration

-Watch the bearingless double outrunner motor in action:
+Watch the dual bearingless outrunner motor system in action:

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 20px 0;">
   <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"